Successful Treatment with Quick REMAP

 Only the presence or anticipation of a specific phobic object or a specific situation triggers the fear.
 The phobic situation is avoided whenever possible.

-Agoraphobia and Social Phobia are not the cause of the needle phobia.
-Phobias triggered by seeing blood, needles and injuries differ from other specific phobias because they lead to bradycardia (decreased heart rate) and sometimes fainting rather than tachycardia (accelerated heart rate).
-The anxiety response can have a biphasic autonomic pattern: at first the activity of the sympathetic nervous system increases briefly, then the parasympathetic nervous system kicks in too much, resulting in a lower pulse and blood pressure, which is often accompanied by nausea or fainting.
+Agoraphobia and Social Phobia are not the cause of needle phobia.
+Phobias triggered by seeing blood, needles, and injuries differ from other specific phobias because they lead to bradycardia (decreased heart rate) and sometimes fainting rather than tachycardia (accelerated heart rate).
+The anxiety response can have a biphasic autonomic pattern: at first, the activity of the sympathetic nervous system increases briefly, then the parasympathetic nervous system kicks in too much, resulting in a lower pulse and blood pressure, which is often accompanied by nausea or fainting.

 Needle Phobia symptoms experienced by the client

-The client, a 24-year-old male, needs outpatient therapy for a severe needle phobia.
+The client, a 24-year-old male, needs outpatient therapy for severe needle phobia.
 His phobia is limiting his daily functioning substantially.
 For example, he has not had any vaccinations for some time, and he has not had any treatment by doctors or dentists for many years although he requires them urgently.
 In addition, when the client has larger injuries that need stitches, he always dresses them himself.
 He has been doing so since his teenage years in order to avoid doctor visits.
 This avoidance behavior has resulted in a number of unsightly scars over the years.
 During the first session, the young man reports that he has not seen his doctor in many years, although he has a trusting relationship with her.
-Dental treatments are also unbearable for him, so that he has not had a dentist visit in years as well.
+Dental treatments are also unbearable for him so that he has not had a dentist visit in years as well.
 There is clearly an extreme avoidance behavior – for example, he is also unable to accompany friends to see the doctor even if he merely waits in the waiting room.
-When confronted with objects or stimuli which appears threatening to him (such as the image of a syringe, needle, or a scene on TV showing a doctor or dentist visit) the client responds with extreme physical symptoms.
-Those symptoms include heart palpitations, dizziness, a feeling of smothering, weakness and trembling in his knees, moist hands, and chills.
+When confronted with objects or stimuli which appear threatening to him (such as the image of a syringe, needle, or a scene on TV showing a doctor or dentist visit) the client responds with extreme physical symptoms.
+Those symptoms include heart palpitations, dizziness, a feeling of smothering, weakness, and trembling in his knees, moist hands, and chills.
 Even though he has never fainted, in such situations he often feels as if he is just about to faint, the fear of which increases his anxiety even more.

 Synopsis of psychotherapy

 The client’s psychosocial history shows without a doubt that he experienced various events during his childhood and teenage years which were clearly traumatizing for him and which he has never processed effectively.
 The client had surgery at one year of age.
 He had several sports injuries and witnessed friends being injured in sporting activities.
 When his grandfather suffered a stroke, the client found him and had to call the ambulance in order to make sure that he received first aid.
 He was confronted with doctors, emergency rooms, and hospitals repeatedly in this manner.
 A total of seven events were identified that continued to feel very emotionally charged.
 These events were treated one-by-one with Quick REMAP.
 The client also received psycho-education as part of therapy, which included information about fear, trauma, and symptoms related to these conditions.
-Emotional and physical responses and processes, as well as escalating spirals of fear, thoughts, emotions, and behavior were explained.
+Emotional and physical responses and processes, as well as escalating spirals of fear, thoughts, emotions, and behavior, were explained.

-In order to determine the effectiveness of treatment, behavioral interventions in form of exposure and systematic desensitization were used.
+In order to determine the effectiveness of treatment, behavioral interventions in the form of exposure and systematic desensitization were used.
 Before treatment, the client experienced even a pin as a threatening object.
 He ranked the contact with one or more pins on a scale measuring fear from 0 to 100 at a level between 50 and 67.
 He ranked a sealed syringe that was placed two meters away from him at 85, and a syringe that was unwrapped but still at a clear distance he ranked at 94.
 When the object was moved closer, he ranked his fear at 98 to 100 and as “not acceptable or unable to even imagine tolerating”.
 It was interesting that exposure to needles after the treatment with Quick REMAP went well and without any major problems.
 On a scale from 0 to 10, he did not rank his fear higher than 5 in any situation and his fear was mostly at a 2 or 3 then.
 While the client could barely endure seeing a sealed syringe lying on a table at a distance of two meters at the beginning of treatment, he was able to take real syringes and needles out of their packages and handle them in person after the treatment with Quick REMAP.
 He could also go through a brief practice session with pictures of syringes and immunizations successfully.
 By working in this way, the exposure hierarchy that was developed at the beginning of treatment could be worked through in an impressively short time.

 Then an appointment with the client’s family doctor was made to give a primary course of immunizations, which would be followed by a booster injection after the required time had elapsed in order to build up adequate protection.
 The doctor was informed about the client’s course of therapy.
 He was also given suggestions regarding how to make the immunizations easier for the client.
 Other appointments were then made for a blood-draw to perform a complete blood count and for a dental visit.